 - Now thin slice the Onions.

-- Once cooled down, make a coarse powder of the Roasted Red Chilli (refer the picture for consistency).
+- Once cooled down, make a coarse powder of the Roasted Red Chilli (refer to the picture for consistency).

 - Add lemon juice and mix thoroughly.